Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

 ###2.
 Actions related to Teams:

-Following actions are related to fetch and create teams/departments.They will return team details to reducer
+Following actions are related to fetch and create teams.They will return team details to reducer

       i.  getuserteams : Calls server api to fetch agent's team information ii. getcustomerteams : This is without-token version of getting teamlist for Chat widget